Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

     -   Phase 2: Database Migration

-        Since the SQL Database already uses Always On availability groups, near-seamless migration to Azure can be acheived by extending this availability group to include new SQL server instances running in Azure VMs, switching the Azure instances to primary, and removing the on-premises instances.
+        Since the SQL Database already uses Always On availability groups, near-seamless migration to Azure can be achieved by extending this availability group to include new SQL server instances running in Azure VMs, switching the Azure instances to primary, and removing the on-premises instances.